mendelg/whatsapp-recent-chats2/README.md

 - Raycast App (macOS only)
 - SQLite3: `brew install sqlite3`
 - WhatsApp Desktop App (use at least once)
-- Full Disk Access granted to Raycast in System Settings
+- Grant Disk Access granted to Raycast when prompted

 ## Installation